 This simple equation doesn't take into account all factors, including tonearm damping and, internal cartridge damping, but it will give you general idea of compatibility.

 In the 1960's and 1970s, high-compliance cartridges were the rage and these needed to mate with very low mass tonearms.
-That began to change in the 1980s when heavier, lower-compliance phono cartridges (especially moving coils) became more popular, requiring medium to high-mass arms.
-Further, some of the currently available MC cartridges put back a tremendous amount of energy into the arm.
-This reflected energy takes the form of standing waves, which travel up and down the length of the tonearm, potentially creating mis-tracking problems and/or frequency dependent cancellation.
+That began to change in the 1980s when heavier, lower-compliance phono cartridges (especially moving coils) became more popular, requiring tonearms of medium to high-mass.
+Further, some of the currently available MC cartridges put back a tremendous amount of vibrational energy into the arm.
+This reflected energy takes the form of standing waves, which travel up and down the length of the tonearm, potentially creating mis-tracking problems and/or frequency dependent cancelation.
 A well designed tonearm will dissipate this energy, rather than reflecting it back to the cartridge.
 The ability of the arm to accomplish this will be dependent upon bearing design, internal damping, rigidity and other mechanical design considerations.

-In a situation where a higher compliance cartridge is employed in a medium to high mass tonearm, the ill-effects of the match can be mitigated to some degree if the tonearm offers fluid damping.
-Here viscous silicone fluid damps .
-This design feature restricts small, rapid motions of the arm (like the small undulations that would occur in a high-compliance cartridge), while providing unrestricted progress to the arm as it slowly traces across the record.
+In a situation where a higher compliance cartridge is employed in a medium to high mass tonearm, the ill-effects of the mismatch can be mitigated to some degree if the tonearm offers fluid damping.
+Here viscous silicone fluid damps the arm motion, restricting small, rapid movements (like the small undulations that would occur in a high-compliance cartridge), while providing unrestricted progress to the arm as it slowly traces across the record.
 This system also may improve the sound of some phono cartridges that offer little internal damping of their own.